 How Do You Take a Pregnancy Test?

-First, if you’re taking a blood test, your doctor will draw a small amount of blood into a test tube and send it to a lab to check for HCG.
-Urine tests are most frequently done at home, although your doctor may also conduct one.
+For an in-office blood test, your doctor will draw a small amount of blood into a test tube and send it to a lab to check for HCG.
+Your doctor may also conduct a urine test, although more often than not, these are the tests performed at home.

 Depending on the particular home test, you may have to: